Amy Kollar Anderson (b. 1974) American, MARKETPLACE OF THE MIND, 2016, Acrylic and copper foil on linen.

 Francis Schanberger (b.1965) American, SCATTER HOARD, 2015, Cyanotype and Vandyke prints on washi (Japanese paper).
 Collection of the Dayton Metro Library, 2016.4

 Francis Schanberger’s work was inspired by the Kuosi Society Costume from The Dayton Art Institute’s permanent collection.
 The textile designs in the central part of the costume comprised of diamond shapes set within other diamond shapes with alternating cool and warm hues were the starting point for Schanberger’s work.

-From the What is a Masterpiece?
-Collection at the Dayton Art Institute
+From the Collection at the Dayton Art Institute